alvaro-budria/alvaro-budria.github.io/_pages/about.md

 About Me
 ======
-I am a PhD candidate at University of Amsterdam (UvA), working with Prof. [Dimitris Tzionas](https://dtzionas.com/).
+I am a PhD candidate at CVLab @ University of Amsterdam (UvA), working with Prof. [Dimitris Tzionas](https://dtzionas.com/).

 My research interests are in Computer Vision, Graphics, and Machine Learning, with a focus on __human motion generation__ and __human-object interaction synthesis__.